Dimezis/BlurView/BlurView_3.0.md

+> [!IMPORTANT]
-The BlurView version 3.0 significantly changes the API and the way it works.
+> The BlurView version 3.0 significantly changes the API and the way it works.

 ## Why?